State of the City Address 2024

 Most importantly, we are here because the community stepped up and insisted that Aggie Square have real and meaningful benefits for the people and neighborhoods that surround this vision.
 A big round of applause for everyone who got engaged in bringing us here today.

 Welcome everyone.
-This is my last state of the city after eight years as your Mayor and representing our city over nearly three decades in public office.
+This is my last State of the City after eight years as your Mayor and representing our city over nearly three decades in public office.
 I will not let up until December 10th.
 Over the next 82 days, we are working tirelessly on some major downtown initiatives and announcements that will come close to rivaling Aggie Square.

 I will leave that little teaser dangling out there for today… stay tuned.